ProfessionalWiki/Maps/INSTALL.md

 In short:

 * Edit `composer.local.json` (preferred) or `composer.json` by adding `mediawiki/maps` to the `require` section
 * Choose the version constraint.
-Typically you want to pick `~x.y`, where `x.y` is the latest minor version of Maps receiving only backwards-compatible code changes
+Typically you want to pick `^x.y`, where `x.y` is the latest minor version of Maps receiving only backwards-compatible code changes
 * Run `composer update` or `php composer.phar update` depending on how you installed Composer.

 For upgrading, simply edit the `composer.local.json` or `composer.json` and update the version constraint.
 Then run `composer update`.